Love in the first degree

 Alexandra Loske and Jeremy Page

-Doctoral researcher Alexandra Loske and the Deputy Director of the ßÏßÏÊÓƵ Language Centre, Jeremy Page, first met on campus and this was one of the reasons why they chose to get married in the Meeting House, although Alexandra ended up having to get changed into her wedding dress in one of the offices.
+Art Historian Dr Alexandra Loske and Jeremy Page first met in 2003 when he was Deputy Director of the ßÏßÏÊÓƵ Language Institute (which became the ßÏßÏÊÓƵ Centre for Language Studies in 2010).
+They met through both working at the Centre, and this was one of the reasons why they chose to get married in the Meeting House in 2009.
+Alexandra and her flower children got changed into their wedding outfits in one of the offices in Arts A.

 Debashree Mitra and Rahul Singh

-Debashree Mitra (MA Education Studies 2008) and Rahul Singh (MA Automotive Engineering 2008) met at the Diwali gathering on campus, where Rahul was the host, and they kept on meeting thereafter, ie. on the bus stop to Asda.
+Debashree Mitra (MA Education Studies 2008) and Rahul Singh (MSc Automotive Engineering 2008) met at the Diwali gathering on campus in 2008, where Rahul was the host, and they kept on meeting thereafter, ie. on the bus stop to Asda.

-They have now been married for two years, Debashree said: "ßÏßÏÊÓƵ has a special place in our hearts to say the least."
+They have now been married for fourteen years and have a little boy together, Debashree said: "ßÏßÏÊÓƵ has a special place in our hearts to say the least."

 Eric Baker and Cherry Slater

-Eric Baker (International Relations 1966) and Cherry Slater (Sociology 1967) met in 1968 and were married in 1969, before Eric's MA and Cherry's final year at ßÏßÏÊÓƵ, during which they lived in a flat with battlements and a roof terrace above the clock tower - great for parties.
+Eric Baker (International Relations 1966) and Cherry Slater (Sociology 1967) met on the Library steps in 1968 and were married in 1969, before Eric's MA and Cherry's final year at ßÏßÏÊÓƵ, during which they lived in a flat with battlements and a roof terrace above the clock tower - great for parties.

 A few decades on, after a spell in Australia, then careers in IT and teaching, they are enjoying retirement in West London, travelling extensively, looking after grandchildren one day a week and having plenty of time for friends and family.